Ideals of equations for elements in a free group and context-free languages: Running time of the algorithms

 {\texttt{true}} {\texttt{false}} {\texttt{occurrences}} {\texttt{terminates}} {\texttt{length}} {\texttt{word}} {\texttt{remaining}} {\texttt{size}} {\texttt{queue}} {\texttt{list}} {\texttt{Update}}

-We now provide a classical algorithm to check whether a context-free grammar produces the empty language or not, taken from \cite{Ullman}; more generally, we provide algorithms to produce words in the language generated by a given context-free grammar.
+We now provide a classical algorithm to check whether a context-free grammar produces the empty language or not, taken from \cite{HMU06}; more generally, we provide algorithms to produce words in the language generated by a given context-free grammar.

 The following Proposition \ref{nonempty2} below is a restatement of Proposition \ref{nonempty}, but with an additional bound on the running time of the algorithm.
-The algorithm described in the proof of Proposition \ref{nonempty2} below is already described in Section 7.4.3 of \cite{Ullman}; however, we need to make the proof more explicit in order to keep track of the complexity of the variants we need.
+The algorithm described in the proof of Proposition \ref{nonempty2} below is already described in Section 7.4.3 of \cite{HMU06}; however, we need to make the proof more explicit in order to keep track of the complexity of the variants we need.

-\begin{myprop} There is an algorithm that, given a context-free grammar $(\cN,\cP,S)$, tells us whether the corresponding context-free language is empty of not.
+\begin{myprop} There is an algorithm that, given a context-free grammar $(\cN,\cP,S)$, tells us whether the corresponding context-free language is non-empty.
 The algorithm runs in time $O(\norma{\cP})$. \end{myprop} \begin{proof}[Description of the algorithm] We assume that the non-terminal symbols are numbered from $0$ to $\abs{\cN}-1$, with the initial symbol $S$ being indexed as $0$, and that the production rules are numbered from $0$ to $\abs{\cP}-1$.
 We initialize the following data structures:

 (i) An array $\occorrenze$ of length $\abs{\cN}$.
 For $i=0,...,\abs{\cN}-1$, the entry $\occorrenze[i]$ is the list of the occurrences of the $i$-th non-terminal symbol in the production rules: the list $\occorrenze[i]$ contains a couple of integers $(c,d)$ if and only if the $c$-th production rule is $N\pro u$ and the $d$-th symbol of $u$ is the $i$-th non-terminal symbol.
 We read the list of all production rules once, and whenever we find a non-terminal symbol, we add the corresponding couple to the suitable entry of $\occorrenze$.